 3. NordVPN – Best Canadian VPN

-Since it is based in Panama, the country with no data retention laws, your online activity will not be tracked or collected by the government.
+Since it is based in Panama, a country with no data retention laws, your online activity will not be tracked or collected by the government.
 Canadian users can consider themselves safe online while using NordVPN.

 You can read more about NordVPN in our exclusive review which I believe is recommended for Canadian users.